CS3099JH2017/cs3099jh/protocols/backend_spec.md

 The mimetype of a successful response *MUST* be "text/csv".
 The CSV response **always** includes the header row.

-if rowstart is passed then the end of the file then no non-header rows are returned.
+if rowstart is passed the the end of the file then no non-header rows are returned.

 if cols contains invalid entries then the server **SHOULD** respond with code 400 and error 'invalid_request'.